FAQ Experimental

 Is there voice mode?

-Not in the desktop CLI.
+Not in the CLI.
 The Android client has voice mode.
 The CLI is text-first.

 Is there a Windows-on-ARM build?